deepakkamboj/vscode-playwright-powerapps-snippets/README.md

 [![Semantic release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 ## Getting Started
+This Visual Studio Code extension adds predefined useful code snippets for 🎭 [Playwright](https://github.com/microsoft/playwright).

 ### Used tools for Playwright Integration Tests

 - [playwright](https://playwright.dev/) - Playwright is a Node.js library to automate tests cases for Chromium, Firefox and WebKit with a single API
 - [@playwright/test](https://playwright.dev/docs/api/class-test) - Playwright Test provides a test function to declare tests and expect function to write assertions.
 - [playwright-core](https://www.npmjs.com/package/playwright-core) - This package contains the no-browser flavor of Playwright.

+## 👨🏻‍🏫 How to Use

+The first thing you need to do is installing the [VsCode Extension](https://marketplace.visualstudio.com/items?itemName=deepakkamboj.vscode-playwright-powerapps-snippets).

+Basically, there are two ways to apply the snippets:

+### 1. Direct Typing

+Start typing the prefix (e.g. `pw-`) or just part of the snippet.
+Then, locate the snippets on the suggestions list and click on `TAB` or `ENTER`.

+### 2. Command Palette

+Open the Command Palette and type `Insert Snippet`.
+Then, simply choose the dedicated snippet.

 ## Code Snippets